DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 Scrum includes a set of roles, artifacts, and events.

+No guarantee of benefit.

-You can schedule the events, name some artifacts, and give people titles that match the roles, and still get zero benefit.
+Note: You can schedule the events, name some artifacts, and give people titles that match the roles, and still get zero benefit.

 Scrum requires a self-managing team, defined as: